danielbush/BeerBot/README.md

 # BeerBot

+*"...the number of BeerBot installations has grown to 1, with more expected..."* -- BeerBot Labs

-An irc bot written in ruby 2.0 and some bits of thread.
+BeerBot is an irc bot written in ruby 2.0 and some bits of thread.

 * Uses ruby 2.0
 * includes IRC